kayyyy3/Energy-Analysis/README.md

 ## Data Sources

-The data used in this analysis is sourced [Monthly electricity data - long format (CSV)](https://storage.googleapis.com/emb-prod-bkt-publicdata/public-downloads/monthly_full_release_long_format.csv).
+The data used in this analysis is sourced from [Monthly electricity data - long format (CSV)](https://storage.googleapis.com/emb-prod-bkt-publicdata/public-downloads/monthly_full_release_long_format.csv).
 This dataset is made available by Ember on its website.